Discover more from Peaks and Falls

 Scriptum Graphema ꞮV

 Imagine the lake and fishers from earlier.
 If an agency has the power and will to regulate the fishing, solutions can be enabled.
 However, there is another way to regulate.
-If government or private organizations don’t end up regulating a situation2, stakeholders can voluntarily agree on regulative practices.
+If government or private organizations don’t end up regulating a situation, stakeholders can voluntarily agree on regulative practices.
 In this case, fishers can decide to restrict their catch rates in order to create sustainable fish populations.
 This can benefit all stakeholders!
 However, imagine one of the fishers pretends to comply with the regulation, yet continues to overfish the water.
-This lying fisher will reap the rewards of a likely sustainable3 fish population, and is free to catch as many fish as they want, gaining a massive competitive advantage over the other fishers and making more profit.
+This lying fisher will reap the rewards of a likely sustainable fish population, and is free to catch as many fish as they want, gaining a massive competitive advantage over the other fishers and making more profit.

 Like tragedies of the commons, free-riding occurs all over.
 A litterer benefits from public cleanup volunteering, while they actively harm the project of a clean living environment.
-A rich person evading taxes will continue to benefit (directly and indirectly4) from government infrastructure, without paying for its creation and upkeep.
+A rich person evading taxes will continue to benefit (directly and indirectly) from government infrastructure, without paying for its creation and upkeep.
 The tragedy of the commons occurs here when too many people litter, or evade taxes, etc. In the examples, the result would be dirty streets and failing government infrastructure respectively.

 Free-riding can be rather local in its effects, as the example with lake fishing shows.
 However, it is also a massive contributor to the largest planet-wide human-made disasters.
 Foremost in relevance is climate catastrophe.
 Primarily due to industrial carbon dioxide and methane output, climate catastrophe involves rises in global average temperature (as more solar heat is trapped by the new atmospheric gas composition).
 It also involves global weirding, which includes largescale, odd, and unseasonable weather phenomena.